-When your business is in trouble, there are two key rules-
+When your business is in trouble, there are three key rules-

 1. BE HONEST WITH YOURSELF AND OTHERS